-This post is part confession and part revelation.
-When Simone Lässig approached me about collaborating on migration and the history of knowledge, I immediately agreed.
-I began writing about German scientists and the production of knowledge over twenty years ago, and much of my current work involves migrants.
-Taking part in the GHI effort offered me an opportunity to think more systematically about the production of migrant-oriented knowledge and its implications for my studies of German communities across Latin America.
+When Simone Lässig approached me about collaborating on migration and the history of knowledge, I immediately agreed.1 I began writing about German scientists and the production of knowledge over twenty years ago, and much of my current work involves migrants.2 Taking part in the GHI effort offered me an opportunity to think more systematically about the production of migrant-oriented knowledge and its implications for my studies of German communities across Latin America.

 In the first week of October 1932, an International Conference on Migration Statistics was held in Geneva.
 Over the course of five days, some thirty statisticians from twenty-six countries discussed how to produce more reliable international migration statistics.
 This kind of methodological discussion about statistical standardization was not at all unusual in the new world of international organization.
 Since 1920, the standardization of statistics had become an ordinary activity in the “Palace” of the International Labour Organization and the League of Nations in the hills above Lake Geneva.